SusmitaPalmal/DMGNN/README.md

-This code and data will be made available on request
+Run train.py with the appropriate command line arguments.
+Additional details will be provided upon request.